Lichao-Wu/ML-Matrix_JS/README.md

-# Matrix(2D)-Library_JS
+# Matrix-Library_JS
-This is a function contains basic matrix computation and operation method.
+This is a function contains basic 2D matrix computation and operation method.

-Get start by coping the function directly to your code, or create your own seperate library by modifing it.
+Get start by coping the function directly to your JS code, or create your own seperate library by modifing it.

-Notice: this function is designed paticularly for the 2D matrix, 3D or higher demensional matrix calculation is not supported.
+Notice: this function is designed paticularly for the 2D matrix, matrix calculation other demensional is not supported.
 ### Get started
 ```js
 //To create a Matrix object